The Sandbox · Eurovision 2026 · Vienna · Results

 Greece was upgraded most significantly from an earlier pass: earworm to 9, staging ambition to 9, emotional resonance to 8 — all research-justified after reviewing national final performances and fan response.
 Poland was downgraded: originality and earworm both reduced after multiple reviewers called it technically strong but generically forgettable.

-Come back on 17 May
+What happened on 17 May

 Built in conversation with Claude by The Unanswered.
 Part of the Sandbox alongside No Guilty Pleasures and No Soft Opinions.
 Not an Anthropic product.
 Not sponsored by any bookmaker.